 1. You could do all your shopping with only H-E-B brands

 If you add all the Hill Country Fare, H-E-B Organics and Central Market brands available at H-E-B stores, it equals somewhere in the range of 1,000 different products.
+From fresh tortillas to ice cream and housewares, there’s plenty to choose from.
 Chances are you wouldn’t even need to venture toward the higher priced national brands to fill your shopping cart.